Random walk approximation for irreversible drift-diffusion process on manifold: ergodicity, unconditional stability and convergence: Structure preserving, ergodicity and stability

-Before doing the symmetric decomposition, we first clarify the existence of a positive numerical steady state $\pi^\8$.
-Let $Q$ be the $Q$-matrix defined in \eqref{Qm}.
+Step 2.
+Before doing the symmetric decomposition, we first clarify the existence and uniqueness of a positive numerical steady state $\pi^\8$. { Since our scheme is well-balanced \eqref{dis_db}, the numerical steady state $\pi^\8=\pi$ exists.
+Next, we show the uniqueness of $\pi^\8$ using the Perron-Frobenius theorem.} Let $Q$ be the $Q$-matrix defined in \eqref{Qm}.
 Notice the Vonoroi tessellation implies the directed graph associated to $Q$ is connected.
 Thus $Q$ is irreducible.
-We construct a new stochastic matrix
+Taking a constant $a>\max_i (-Q_{ii})>0$, we construct a transition probability matrix

 such that

 Since $K_{ii}>0$, the resulted Markov chain with transition probability matrix $K$ is aperiodic.
 It is easy to see $\sum_j K_{ij} = 1$, so we know $1$ is an eigenvalue to $K$ with a right eigenvector $e:=(1,1, \cdots, 1)^T$, i.e. $Ke=e.$ Then by the Perron-Frobenius theorem for $K$, we know \begin{itemize} \item $\mu_1=1$ is the principle eigenvalue of $K$ and all the other eigenvalues $|\mu_i|<1$, $i=2, \cdots, n$; \item there is a positive eigenvector, denoted as $\pi_\8^T$, being the left eigenvector corresponding to $1$, i.e. $\pi_\8^T K = \pi_\8^T$. \end{itemize} Here and in the following context, the vector $\rho^T$ is short for $\rho^T:=(\rho_1|C_1|, \cdots, \rho_n|C_n|)$.
 Thus we know the positive vector $\pi^\8$ is the unique numerical stationary solution to